Beware: Tax-Deferral in Variable Annuities Might Cost You More in Tax

 This means, despite the tax deferral, when it comes time to access your money, you may end up paying more taxes on funds inside the annuity than if you had invested in a lower cost alternative like an index mutual fund.

-If you plan on owning a variable annuity for over twenty-five years before taking withdrawals, then the power of earning interest on deferred taxes may have enough time to work.
-But many variable annuities are sold to people who will need income in ten or fifteen years, which may not be enough time for the tax-deferral to provide a significant benefit.
+If you plan on owning a variable annuity for over 25 years before taking withdrawals, then the power of earning interest on deferred taxes may have enough time to work.
+But many variable annuities are sold to people who will need income in 10 or 15 years, which may not be enough time for the tax-deferral to provide a significant benefit.

 Problem #2: Heirs Do Not Receive a Step-up in Cost Basis